The Viking Settler Ingólfur Arnarson, Mt. Ingólfsfjall and Ingólfsskáli Turf Longhouse in South Iceland

 Some say that Ingólfur's Viking ship was buried inside the hill.

-Before the new road was constructed you couldn't miss this hill as in front of it by the road, 52 white crosses were erected in memory of the people who have been killed in traffic accidents on Suðurlandsvegur - the south region road number 1.
+Before the new road was constructed, you couldn't miss this hill, as in front of it by the road, 52 white crosses were erected in memory of the people who had been killed in traffic accidents on Suðurlandsvegur - the south region road number 1.

-Now the crosses have been removed and you can park your car close to Kögunarhóll hill and hike on it.
+Now the crosses have been removed, and you can park your car close to Kögunarhóll hill and hike to the top.

 Viking stuff inside Ingólfsskáli longhouse replica